 10. Go to the West End Festival

-On June 20-21, 2020, head to Trafalgar Square to enjoy two days of free performances of popular West End shows and musicals.
+In mid-June, head to Trafalgar Square to enjoy two days of free performances of popular West End shows and musicals.

 Past performances have included Wicked, Kinky Boots, The Lion King, and Annie among many others.
 This year you can expect plenty of excellent performances.